 While it is a form of finance, as you will still be paying back monthly, getting a bank loan can see a smaller interest rate which in turn lowers the overall cost.
 A longer payback duration can also see the monthly payments drop-down, however, of course, the duration is longer.
 This is possibly a good option if you keep your bikes for a longer period, but as you are not tied into a deal on an actual item like a bike.
 You have just had the cash to buy the bike.
 You can sell and swap bikes as you wish with no limitations.

-Option 3- What is PCP?
+Option 3- Should I buy on PCP?

 This works in a similar way to a loan, except it’s specifically used when buying a vehicle.
 This is a good way to get the new bike in the garage, at a low monthly cost.
 It normally starts with a deposit (normally around 10%), a monthly fee and then a balloon payment at the end of the contract.
-There are a number of factors which go into the monthly fee, such as the duration of the deal, the size of the deposit, the value of the bike, and the estimated number of miles annually covered.
+There are a number of factors that go into the monthly fee, such as the duration of the deal, the size of the deposit, the value of the bike, and the estimated number of miles annually covered.

 I looked at the numbers on a brand new Suzuki V-Strom 1050 XT, it’s RRP is £11,299.
 A 25 month deal, with a £3k deposit, and 6k annual miles, gives the below.
+24 monthly payments of £164.27 with an optional final payment (often called the balloon payment) Of £6458.

+Changing the deal to 3 years brings it down to £139 per month, a final payment of £6165.
 Lowering the annual milage to 4k a year lowers it two £129 per month.
 Conversely adding milage to this will increase the monthly payment.

 How does PCP work?